 - Taste: how's the texture?
 The flavor?
 The temperature?

-If it's not tasty anymore, remove it from your delivery menu
+If it's not appetizing anymore, remove it from your delivery menu

 Assess texture and presentation

-Some dishes are safe but lose their appeal.
-Check these points:
+Some dishes are safe but lose their visual appeal.
+Check these factors:

 - Crispy stays crispy: No steam making everything soggy